neondatabase/website/content/docs/guides/liquibase-workflow.md

 ## Initialize a new Liquibase project

 Run the [init project](https://docs.liquibase.com/commands/init/project.html) command to initialize a Liquibase project in the specified directory.
-The directory will be created is it does not exist.
+The project directory is created if it does not exist.
+Initializing a Liquibase project in this way provides us with a pre-populated Liquibase properties file, which we'll modify in a later step.

 ```bash
 liquibase init project --project-dir ~/blogdb